 In Jesus' day, the eyes of the Jews were blinded.
 Even when Jesus was going around preaching and teaching, He often hid His meanings by telling stories and speaking in riddles and parables (Matthew 13:10-11).

 The second resurrection, following the Millennium, will be when the vast hordes of mankind (including the Jews who initially rejected Jesus) who have died over the thousands of years of human history come back to life in a physical resurrection.
 This incredible scene, almost too astounding to grasp, is described in vision by the prophet Ezekiel, in his famous "dry bones" vision (Ezekiel 37:1-14).

-These resurrected mortals will be given the opportunity to understand God's way and follow Him - the same opportunity that Christians in this life currently have, but with one important difference: Satan will not be there to deceive them or tempt them!
-In that future time, those who choose to pursue the goal of being sons in the family of God will be changed into immortal spirit sons of God, just as those in the first resurrection had been either resurrected or changed to immortal spirit when Christ returned at the beginning of the Millennium.
-The world will be filled with happy, peaceful, loving sons of God.
+These resurrected mortals will be given the opportunity to understand God's way and follow Him.
+This is the same opportunity that Christians in this life currently have, but with one important difference: Satan will not be there to deceive them or tempt them!
+In that future time, those who choose to pursue the goal of being sons, be they Jews or not, will be changed into immortal spirit sons of the Eternal, just as those in the first resurrection had been either resurrected or changed to immortal spirit when Christ returned at the beginning of the Millennium.